GROMACS at TACC

 (double-precision) or gmx_tmpi

 (single-precision, single-node thread-MPI).
-Please refer to the GROMACS manual for more information.
+Refer to the GROMACS manual for more information.

 On Frontera and Lonestar6, you may use gmx_mpi_gpu